Material Accounting Policy Information Note No. 1. Company Overview:

 A joint venture is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the joint arrangement.
 Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require unanimous consent of the parties sharing control.

 Investment in associate and joint ventures are measured at cost.
-The investments carried at cost are tested for impairment in accordance with Ind AS 36 - Impairment of Assets.
+The investments carried at cost are tested for impairment periodically in accordance with Ind AS 36 - Impairment of Assets.
 The carrying amount of the investment is tested for impairment as a single asset by comparing its recoverable amount with its carrying amount, any impairment loss recognised reduces the carrying amount of the investment.

 3.6 Foreign currency transaction and translation: